FienGoetmaeckers/Autism-and-Exploration/README.md

 All needed code to run the online behavioural experiment described in the paper
 * MAB.html will run the behavioural experiment
 * grid_file.js contains reward distributions

+The experiment's code is written in JavaScript and uses the jsPsych framework (https://www.jspsych.org/latest/).
+All needed scripts, packages and plugins are included in the *Behavioural experiment* folder.

-If you want to try out the truffle task, you can access it online here: https://braemlab.ugent.be/Fien/Correlation_N/MAB.html
+Also, if you want to try out the truffle task, you can access it online here: https://braemlab.ugent.be/Fien/Correlation_N/MAB.html

-this version will not save your data
+This link serves as a demo to understand the mechanisms of the behavioural task.
+This version does not save your data and can be run on Chrome internet browsers on laptops and desktops.
+Completing the full task should take about 15 minutes.

 ## Analysis
 ### Parameter estimation
-Contains all scripts to read in behavioural data and estimate the model parameters per participant
+Contains all scripts to read in behavioural data and estimate the model parameters per participant.
+These scripts use Python programming language.

 ### Statistical analyses